-Kohei Yamada is a Japanese attorney at law and an associate at Iwata Godo.
-His practice focuses on M&A and corporate law.
-His diverse corporate practice includes corporate governance and compliance, shareholders' meetings (listed companies), and dispute resolution (including product liability related disputes).
-Kohei Yamada graduated from the University of Tokyo (LL.B. and J.D.).
+Tomohiro Suzuki is a Japanese attorney at law and an Associate at Iwata Godo.
+His practice mainly focuses on dispute resolution and corporate law.
+His diverse dispute resolution practice includes commercial disputes between companies, product liability disputes and international arbitration.
+Tomohiro graduated from Keio University (LL.B.).

-Iwata Godo Law Offices Marunouchi Bldg.
-15th floor 2-4-1 Marunouchi, Chiyoda-ku Tokyo 100-6315 Japan Tel: +81 3 3214 6205
+Iwata Godo Law Offices Marunouchi Bldg., 15th Floor 2-4-1 Marunouchi, Chiyoda-ku Tokyo 100-6315 Japan Tel: +81 3 3214 6205

+Email: tsuzuki@iwatagodo.com

-Email: kyamada@iwatagodo.com URL: www.iwatagodo.com
+URL: www.iwatagodo.com

 Iwata Godo is one of Japan's premier and oldest law firms.
 It was established in 1902 as one of the first business law firms by Chuzo Iwata, an attorney-at-law who subsequently held various positions, including serving as Minister of Justice and president of the Japan Federation of Bar Associations.
-It is a full-service firm with about 80 attorneys and each of its practice areas is highly regarded.
+It is a full-service firm with around 90 attorneys and each of its practice areas is highly regarded.
 The firm's litigation practice is among the most prominent and accomplished in Japan and the practice handles a broad range of disputes in all sectors.
 Our product liability attorneys have taken on challenging cases and achieved excellent results with claims for compensation relating to a broad range of defective products.